Apple AirPods Max Over-Ear Headphones Review

 There are nine built-in microphones dedicated to either noise cancelling or voice calls, plus one little guy dedicated to Siri.
 The bundled storage case isn't great; it uses magnetic cleverness to protect the only non-fragile part of the headphone – the cups – and annoyingly, using this case is the only way to manually put the headphones into standby mode.

 The H1 chips that existed inside the AirPods Pro are back, and the beating heart that pumps life into the proprietary 40mm drivers that sit right in front of them.
 These chips allow for all of the delicious processing and features that are packed inside.
 Battery life is rated at twenty hours with all of the noise-cancelling and spatial audio options turned on.
-Apple says that five minutes of charging should give the AirPods Max enough juice of ninety minutes of audio – so, in theory, a quick ten-minute zap should be enough to get you from Melbourne to Brisbane on a direct flight.
+Apple says that five minutes of charging should give the AirPods Max enough juice for ninety minutes of audio.

 Connecting these to an Android device might lose you the spatial audio and Siri features, and maybe some of the customisations, but not much else.
 It's a shame I can only pair these to one device at a time, but using these with an Android device is still a treat.